 Timothy Corsellis was the young poet who inspired this Prize.
 His poems explore the experience of the Blitz and the combined boredom and exhilaration of flight training.
 Originally a conscientious objector, Timothy volunteered for the RAF in 1940.
 However, horrified to be put under Bomber Command, which would involve the bombing of civilians, he requested a transfer, and spent six months as an Air Raid Precautions Officer, helping civilians through the Blitz.
 He then joined the Air Transport Auxiliary service, where he was killed in 1941, aged 20, when the aeroplane he was flying crashed over Carlisle.
-We have a fascinating biography of Timothy on Young Poets Network if you’d like to find out more, and you can see actor Tim Bentinck reading Timothy’s poems ‘Engine Failure’ and ‘Dawn After the Raid’ on YouTube.
+We have a fascinating biography of Timothy on Young Poets Network if you’d like to find out more, as well a piece about Corsellis and transition, and you can see actor Tim Bentinck reading Timothy’s poems ‘Engine Failure’ and ‘Dawn After the Raid’ on YouTube.